 Special rules apply to the taxation of financial arrangements (TOFA).
 'Financial arrangement' is widely defined to cover arrangements that involve a cash settlable legal or equitable right to receive, or obligation to provide, something of economic value in the future.

 These measures provide six tax-timing methods for determining gains or losses in respect of financial arrangements, along with revenue account treatment of the resulting gains or losses to the extent that the gain or loss is made in earning assessable income or carrying on a business for that purpose.
 The default methods are the accruals method and the realisation method, one or other of which will apply depending on the relevant facts and circumstances of a particular financial arrangement.
-In broad terms, the accruals method will apply to spread an overall gain or loss over the life of the financial arrangement where there is sufficient certainty that the expected gain or loss will actually occur.
+In broad terms, the accruals method will apply to spread an overall gain or loss over the life of the financial arrangement (or a particular gain or loss over the period to which it relates) where there is sufficient certainty that the expected gain or loss will actually occur.
 A gain or loss that is not sufficiently certain is dealt with under the realisation method.

 Exemptions from this regime may be available having regard to the duration of the arrangement or the nature of the relevant taxpayer and the annual turnover or value of assets of that taxpayer.
 Certain types of financial arrangements are excluded from these rules, including leasing and hire purchase arrangements.
 Foreign residents are taxable on gains from financial arrangements under these measures to the extent that the gains have an Australian source.

 Royalties are generally subject to taxation as ordinary income.